yearn/yearn-protocol/.github/ISSUE_TEMPLATE/bug.md

 ---
 name: Bug Report
-about: Any general feedback or bug reports about the Yearn Protocol.
+about: Any general feedback or bug reports about the yearn protocol.
 No new features proposals.
 ---

 ### What's your issue about?

-NOTE: if reporting a security issue check Security section below.
+NOTE: For security issue see Security [section](#security) below.

-Please include information like:
+Please include following information:

-* A quick summary and/or background
+-   A clear and concise summary of an issue.
-* Steps to reproduce if applicable
+-   Steps to reproduce (if applicable).
-* What you expected would happen
+-   What is expected to happen.
-* What actually happens
+-   What actually happens.
-* Notes (Code in repo is out of sync with deployed code, etc)
+-   Notes (Code in repo is out of sync with deployed code, etc)

 ### How can it be fixed?